 Also known as: Solar keratosis, Sun-induced skin changes - keratosis or Keratosis - actinic (solar)

-- Having fair skin, blue or green eyes, or blond or red hair
+- Have fair skin, blue or green eyes, or blond or red hair

-- Long-term, daily sun exposure (for example, if you work outdoors)
+- Spend a lot of time each day in the sun (for example, if you work outdoors)

 - Burning (electrical cautery)